jonathanascona/course_guide/README.md

 The semester is relatively open-ended as to the work you submit for evaluation.
 Each class will pick their path for a business venture with the supplied 'big data' provided in week 1.
 In general, we will work in groups, with each class participant submitting individual work various times throughout the semester.
 Often, the following challenges occur.

+1. Your tools coding challenge (data munging and visualization)
+2. Spark Team Feature Build Challenge (with team)
-1. Spark Coding Challenge (data munging and feature creation)
+3. Spark Coding Challenge (data munging and feature creation in class)
-2. Spark Machine Learning Challenge (MLLib)
-3. Analytics Deployment App (Docker Application development and deployment on Azure)
+4. Analytics Deployment App (Streamlit and Docker)
-4. Team 30-120 minute tools and code training
+5. Team 30-120 minute tools and code training

 ### Is this course a data engineering course?